haitkadir/CTF-s/UM6P_Quals/Secure_Notes/README.md

 <h3>Let's check the source code</h3>

-<h3>In this indpoint it takes a note without any filtration saving it and return the note link</h3>
+<h3>In this endpoint it takes a note without any filtration saving it and return the note link</h3>

 ```javascript
 app.post('/save', (req, res) => {